jwodder/pyrepo/README.rst

 - Convert the tag to a release on GitHub, using the commit message for the name and body
-- If the project does not have a "Private" classifier, upload the build assets to PyPI (including detached signatures, if any)
+- If the project does not have a "Private" classifier, upload the build assets to PyPI
-- Upload the build assets to GitHub as release assets (*not* including detached signatures)
+- Upload the build assets to GitHub as release assets
 - Prepare for development on the next version by setting ``__version__`` to the next minor version number plus ".dev1" and adding a new section to the top of the CHANGELOG (creating a CHANGELOG if necessary) and to the top of